Capillary John ellipsoid theorem with applications to capillary curvature problems: Introduction

-The key to solving curvature problems lies in obtaining regularity estimates for the solutions, in which the classical John's theorem for convex bodies in $\mathbb{R}^{n+1}$ plays a crucial role (see, e.g., \cite[Chap.
-10]{S14}).
-In this paper, we apply a capillary John ellipsoid theorem (see Theorem \ref{Thm-ce}).
-Using this theorem, we can obtain a new non-collapsing estimate for capillary hypersurfaces (see Lemma \ref{TREQ}).
-This non-collapsing estimate provides a novel framework to obtaining $C^0$ estimates for solutions to capillary curvature problems such as the capillary $L_p$ Christoffel-Minkowski problem and the capillary $L_p$ curvature problem (see, e.g., \cite{HI26,HI25,MWW25}), based on the associated gradient estimates.
+This lemma can be seen as a capillary analogue of \cite[Lem.
+3.1]{Gu23} in the even case.
+The non-collapsing estimate \eqref{maxmin} provides a novel framework to obtaining $C^0$ estimates for solutions to capillary curvature problems such as the capillary $L_p$ Christoffel-Minkowski problem and the capillary $L_p$ curvature problem (see, e.g., \cite{HI26,HI25,MWW25}), based on the associated gradient estimates.
 The $C^0$ estimate plays a crucial role in deriving higher-order regularity estimates for curvature equations (for further details, see Section \ref{sec4}).

 In addition to the capillary curvature problems mentioned above, we consider another class of capillary curvature problems, the capillary $L_p$ dual Minkowski problem in $\overline{\mathbb{R}^{n+1}_{+}}$.
 This problem involves finding a capillary convex hypersurface that satisfies the following fully nonlinear partial differential equation with a Robin boundary value condition for a function $h:\mathcal{C}^n_{\theta}\rightarrow \mathbb{R}$,